EduardoSorokin/java-exercises/README.md

 # Java Exercises

-Some Java exercises that I did for study purposes.
+Some Java exercises that I've done for study purposes.

 ## List of Contents [A to Z]